KinaiKPRT/PSO2ProxyRcon/README.md

 	$user['password'] = "SomePasswordHere1!23";
 ```

+The WebRCON login page will leave a warning on the page if you have not changed the preset values.

 <b>That is all you need to do!
 Just upload the files to your web-server!</b>

-Configuring Proxy RCON
+Configuring Proxy WebAPI/RCON
 =============

-To be able to use WebRCON, you will need to enable to "WebAPI" plugin.
+To be able to use WebRCON, you will need to enable to "WebAPI.py" plugin.
 Simply move the file "WebAPI.py" from the "disabled" folder into the "plugins" folder.
-(Make sure to restart your server to generate the 'webapi.config.yml' file.)
+(Make sure to restart your server to generate the "webapi.config.yml" file.)

 Your 'webapi.config.yml' should look somewhat like this: